top of page

 The noun 'sucker' is derived from the Middle English word 'suker,' which can be traced back to the Old English term 'sucan,' meaning 'to suck.'
 While the etymology of 'sucker' may not immediately evoke its meaning as a person who is easily deceived or gullible, it's important to note that the term has evolved over time.
 The connection to 'suck' may relate to the idea of someone being drawn in or taken advantage of, akin to the way a suckerfish attaches itself to a larger host.
 This illustrates how the etymology of 'sucker' hints at its colloquial meaning without directly addressing it.

-Find the meaning of sucker
+Find the correct meaning of the noun sucker:

 Try Again!